LogoSymbolDb

 Yen/Yuan Sign FAQ

-What is the difference between two horizontal lines and one horizontal line in the ¥ symbol?
+What is the difference between the two horizontal lines and one horizontal line in the ¥ symbol?

-The standard writing has two horizontal lines, but in some fonts it appears as one line, which is related to font design.
-Both Japan and China use the same ¥ symbol.
+The standard writing is two horizontal lines, but in some fonts, it displays as one horizontal line.
+This is related to font design, not currency difference.
+The symbols for Renminbi and Japanese Yen share the same Unicode character (U+00A5).

 How is Renminbi typically represented in formal documents?

-In financial transactions and formal documents, Renminbi is usually represented by the international standard code "CNY" (China Yuan), and sometimes "RMB" (Renminbi).
-In domestic bank exchange rate boards, "CNY" is predominant, while the ¥ symbol is more common in everyday consumption scenarios.
+In financial transactions and formal documents, the international standard code CNY (China Yuan) is usually used, sometimes also RMB (Renminbi).
+In domestic bank exchange rate boards, CNY is predominant, while in daily consumption, the ¥ symbol is more common.